Grounds for disciplinary action

 In addition to the disciplinary action option, the Secretary can:

-- require an agent to discontinue unjust conduct, rectify any consequences of such conduct and apply to the NSW Civil and Administrative Tribunal (NCAT) for an order restraining the conduct if the licensee does not desist.
+- require an agent to discontinue unjust conduct, rectify any consequences of such conduct and apply to the NSW Civil and Administrative Tribunal (NCAT) for an order restraining the conduct if the agent does not desist

-- issue public warnings – where urgent action is needed to protect consumers from significant loss or harm, the Secretary may issue, where public risk is immediate, a public warning alerting consumers to the risks of dealing with a particular person
+- issue public warnings – where urgent action is needed to protect consumers from significant loss or harm, the Secretary may issue, where it is in the public interest to do so, a public warning alerting consumers to the risks of dealing with a particular person

-- appoint managers and receivers – a manager can be appointed to carry on the business of an agent whose licence has been suspended or cancelled or who is no longer able to properly manage the business, to prevent disadvantage to existing clients.
-Also, in a range of cases, including where a licence has been suspended or cancelled, or where a failure to account is suspected, the Secretary may apply to the Supreme Court to appoint a receiver.
+- appoint managers and receivers – a manager can be appointed to carry on the business of an agent whose licence has been suspended or cancelled or who is no longer able to properly manage the business, to prevent disadvantage to existing customers.
+The Secretary may also apply to the Supreme Court to appoint a receiver in a range of cases, including where a licence has been suspended or cancelled, or where a failure to account is suspected.

 Complaints and investigations